velera-gba/velera/cpu/README.md

 - constants for each one of the Thumb instructions

-# Middle term:
+### Middle term:

+- user stack access

-- Finish cycle emulation and interface
+- cycle emulation and interface

-- Proper CPU pipeline emulation
+- proper CPU pipeline emulation

-- Refactoring of the structures for each CPU module in other files
+- refactoring of the structures for each CPU module in other files

 # Long term:

-- Implementation of the Sharp LR CPU for backward compatibility with the Game Boy.
+- implementation of the Sharp LR CPU for backward compatibility with the Game Boy.